avantikat/Adventure_Works_Dashboard/README.md

 - **Product Trends:** Identified trends in product sales, such as best-selling categories, seasonality effects, and product popularity, to optimize inventory management and product promotions.
 - **Operational Efficiency:** Evaluated operational efficiency metrics, such as order processing time, inventory turnover, and sales-to-inventory ratios, to streamline business operations and improve cost-effectiveness.

+## Getting Started

+To get started with this project, follow these steps:

+1. Clone the repository: `git clone [repository_link]`
+2. Open the project in Power BI Desktop.
+3. Explore the dashboard visuals and interact with the slicers for filtering options.
+4. Review the documentation for additional insights and details.

 By leveraging the insights gained from this dashboard, Adventure Works can develop effective strategies to drive sales growth, enhance customer satisfaction, and achieve business success.